Learn how to properly test your ZenPay integration before deploying to production.

 3782 8224 6310 005 | American Express | Any 4 digits | Any future date | Success |

-To properly test your webhook integration, you need to:
+To properly test your webhook integration, you need to follow these steps:

 Create an endpoint on your server to receive webhook events.
 For local development, you can use tools like ngrok or localtunnel to expose your local server to the internet.